Fu Kun-chi

-Fu Kun-chi (傅崐萁 (Fu4 Kʻun1-chʻi2, Fù Kūnqí); born 8 May 1962) is a Taiwanese politician.
-He was a member of the Legislative Yuan from 2002 to 2009, when he assumed the Hualien County magistracy.
+Fu Kun-chi (傅崐萁 (Fu4 Kʻun1-chʻi2, Fù Kūnqí); born 8 May 1962) is a Taiwanese politician and diplomat who serves as a member of the Legislative Yuan.
+He was a member from 2002 to 2009, when he assumed the Hualien County magistracy.
 In September 2018, Fu was removed from the latter office, as the Supreme Court issued its final ruling on charges of insider trading against him, outstanding since 2005.
 Fu was re-elected to the Legislative Yuan in 2020.
 On 14 May 2020, he was convicted of illegal stock speculation and sentenced to two years and ten months in prison.
+His wife is the Hualien County Magistrate since 2018, Hsu Chen-wei.

 Education

+After graduating from Hualian High School, Fu attended Tamkang University and graduated with a bachelor's degree in transportation engineering.
+He later earned a master's degree in sinology from the university in 2007.
+His master's thesis was titled, "A comparison of the defense strength of the two sides of the Taiwan Strait" (Chinese: 兩岸國防軍力實力對比-投射武器軍力之比較研究).

-Fu completed his bachelor's degree in transport administration and China research at Tamkang University.
-He then earned his master's degree in public administration from National Dong Hwa University.
+In 2008, Fu earned his Ph.D. in international relations from Jinan University.
+He also received a Master of Public Administration (M.P.A.) degree from the NDHU College of Humanities and Social Sciences of National Dong Hwa University.

 Political career

 Fu served in the Legislative Yuan from 2002 to 2009.
 Fu assumed the position of Magistrate of Hualien County starting 20 December 2009 after winning the 2009 Hualien County magistrate election on 5 December 2009 as an independent candidate.
-He was reelected again for the second term as magistrate after winning the 2014 Hualien County magistrate election on 29 November 2014 as an independent candidate.
+He was reelected for the second term as magistrate after winning the 2014 Hualien County magistrate election on 29 November 2014 as an independent candidate.

+In a 2015 rally reportedly attended in tens of thousands, Fu declared he was against registering same-sex marriages in Hualien county.